djfrsn/generator-slush-studio/README.md

 The MIT License

-Copyright (c) 2014, Dennis Jeffersojn
+Copyright (c) 2014, Dennis Jefferson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation